eniacluo/Micromouse/framework/README.md

 Download the framework folder into the EV3 robot.

 Press the center button of EV3 to boot and wait until the main menu appears.
-Choose File *browser->demo.py*.
+Choose File *browser->demo_ev3.py*.
 Click the center button to start.
 The light may turn orange if everything is good.
 It is not necessarily that two mice start at exact the same time.

+## Manually Configure CORE

+*If setCORE.sh is not working, follow these steps to manually configure CORE.*

+### Step 1: Let the MDR node runs Micromouse automatically by adding a customized service.

+    $ sudo nano /etc/core/core.conf

+Uncomment the line of custom_services_dir and set:

+    custom_services_dir = /path/of/Micromouse
+    listenaddr = 0.0.0.0

+Then,

+    $ nano ./preload.py

+Modify this line:

+    _startup = ('/path/of/Micromouse/backservice.sh',)

+Also,

+    $ nano ./backservice.sh

+Modify this line:

+    export ServiceHOME=/path/of/Micromouse/framework

+Add MyService to *nodes.conf*,

+    $ nano ~/.core/nodes.conf

+change line: 4 { mdr mdr.gif mdr.gif {zebra OSPFv3MDR vtysh IPForward **MyService**}  netns {built-in type for wireless routers} }

+    $ chmod 755 __init__.py preload.py backservice.sh

+**To check whether the Micromouse service has been added, restart core-daemon and open CORE:**

+    $ sudo service core-daemon restart

+    $ core-gui

+Add a MDR node into the canvas and right-click the node, click *Serivce*.
+Now you can see *MyService* is appearing in the column of *Utility* and it has been enabled.
+Click the tool icon on the right of *MyService* and click the *Startup/shutdown* tab, you can see the complete path of *backservice.sh* is shown in the middle *Startup Commands* list.
+That marks the correct configurations of CORE.

+## Step 2: Modify paths within maze description file.

+    $ nano ./maze.xml

+change paths of 4 icons:

+    name="icon" value="/path/of/Micromouse/icons/robot***.png"

+change path of wallpaper:

+    wallpaper {/path/of/Micromouse/mazes/2012japan-ef.png}

+Finally,

+    $ nano framework/demo_core.py

+change path of maze file:

+    mazeMap.readFromFile('/path/of/Micromouse/mazes/2012japan-ef.txt')

+#### Step 3: Open CORE to demonstrate:

+    $ core-gui

+Then open maze.xml, click the **Start session** button.

 ## Documentation for framework